AndrewDNVN/Geni/README.md

   $password is the password used to login into the elk stack

-'GENI_TO_FABRIC_SAMPLE_NETWORK' is the test spec I used to test and set a standard for install.sh.
+'GENI_TO_FABRIC_SAMPLE_NETWORK_Xgb.xml' is the test spec I used to test and set a standard for install.sh.

+  There are two versions of the Spec one with 16gb of ram the other 8gb of ram.
+  This is labeled in the file name.

 # -----------------------------------------------------------------------------
 # Copyright (c) 2020 University of Kentucky